 In permanent residence applications, the applicants may be found medically inadmissible for the following reasons:

-- Medical condition that may endanger the health or safety of Canadians, or
+- Medical issue that may endanger the health or safety of Canadians, or

-- Medical condition that may cause extensive impact on Canada’s publicly funded health and social services
+- Medical issue that may cause extensive impact on Canada’s publicly funded health and social services

 Medical examiner/officer is required to consider the seriousness, nature, and probable period of any medical issue of the applicant, when determining the medical inadmissibility of the applicant to Canada on the following grounds:

 - Uncertain or abnormal behaviour leading to public endangerment and safety, and